verena-km/vk.analyzehtml/README.rst

 Usage
 --------

-Calling the view ``@@analyze-html-view`` on any object in the site will show you a List of tags and classes with the number of elements using the them in the site.
-If you click on a tag or class you will get a list of links to the News Items and Documents using the tag or class.
+Calling the view ``@@analyze-html-view`` on any object in the site will show you a list of tags and classes with the number of elements using the them in the site.
+If you click on a tag or class you will get links to the News Items and Documents using the tag or class.

 Translations